-- Additionally, not having credit cards is quite harmful.
+- Additionally, not having credit cards is quite harmful, it is important to be known for having responsible borrowing habits.
 Most folks contributing to MyFICO forums recommend having three credit cards: two with rewards for things you’re already spending money on, and one with a low-interest rate for larger surprise purchases or for something you need to spread payments out on.

 Final Thoughts on Why Credit Score Goes Down